Oluwafemiokans/Real-Canadian-SuperStore/README.md

 3. What is the total profit by category and sub-category for each market

-4. What are the most and least ordered pizza
+4. What is the profit ratio

 5. What are the accumulated profit by year and estimated profit for the future.